-Hitt is originally from Lodi, California and currently lives in Los Angeles with her husband.
-She received her degree in mass communication/journalism from Fresno State.
-She knew she wanted to be a reporter when she was just eight years old after watching “Murphy Brown.”
-The TV show character sparked her interest broadcast news, but it was watching local newscasts every night with her parents that ignited a passion for journalism that continues today.
+Brandi is originally from Lodi, California and currently lives in Los Angeles with her husband and daughter.
+She received her degree in Mass Communication/Journalism from Fresno State.
+Brandi knew she wanted to be a reporter when she was just eight years old after watching “Murphy Brown.”
+The TV show character sparked her interest broadcast news, but it was watching local newscasts every night with her parents that ignited Brandi’s passion for journalism that continues today.

 All rights reserved.